 Information for students about work placements.

-Work placements are unpaid work experience positions and can be extremely beneficial in helping you gain skills and experience needed for your future.
 Whether you are heading into work, an apprenticeship or are still unsure what you plan to do after college, work placements are an essential part of your learning experience in preparation for your future working life.

 A placement will help you because:

 - It will give you a better chance of obtaining a job or further training as your experience will give you a competitive edge

-- It will make your CV stand out
+- It will make your CV stand out when compared to others

 - You can shadow someone in the career you’re interested in and learn more about what day-to-day life in that job is like

 - You can make useful contacts in the world of work